tim48-robot/disgitbot/discord_bot/README.md

 - `.env` file: `GITHUB_TOKEN=your_token_here`
 - GitHub Secret: `GH_TOKEN`

-**What this does:** Allows PR review tooling and legacy single-org workflows to access the GitHub API.
+**What this does:** Allows the bot to access dispatch the Github Actions Workflow

 1. **Go to GitHub Token Settings:** https://github.com/settings/tokens
 2. **Create New Token:**